 Easton is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 16,671 people and six constituent neighborhoods, Easton is the 59th largest community in Maryland.

-Easton is a decidedly white-collar town, with fully 85.28% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Easton is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Easton who work in management occupations (12.25%), sales jobs (10.80%), and food service (9.97%).
+Easton is a decidedly white-collar town, with fully 86.64% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Easton is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Easton who work in management occupations (13.44%), sales jobs (10.82%), and office and administrative support (9.87%).

 Easton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Easton is a very ethnically-diverse town.
 The people who call Easton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Easton residents report their race to be White, followed by Black or African-American.
 Easton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.46% of the town’s residents.
-Important ancestries of people in Easton include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 10.82% of the town’s residents.
+Important ancestries of people in Easton include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Easton is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French.